jfoster17/SAVE/README.md

 ## Components

-The components of SAVE worked on or developed under the Data+Climate collaboration include:
+The core components of SAVE worked on or developed under the Data+Climate collaboration include:

 - [glue-jupyter](https://glue-jupyter.readthedocs.io/en/latest/) -- glue in a Jupyter notebook
 - [glue-map](https://github.com/jfoster17/glue-map) -- a glue-jupyter plugin for: